s-christian/Fit_or_Fail/fitorfail-next/README.md

 -   Ask someone for the information that goes in the `.env` file which contains our database connection w/ password, and our password hashing password
 -   After all this, run the project with `npm run dev` from the root directory

+### Miscellaneous Notes

+-   Cookies can only be set over HTTPS in production
+    -   For some reason my phone connected over HTTP and I was wondering why the login wasn't working; I had to manually correct to HTTPS
+-   Cookies should be set to expire in two hours, the same expiration time as the JWT

 _Everything below this line is the default Next.js README_

 ---